La Trobe Rural Health School

 Leaders in health and wellbeing

-We're ranked 4th in Australia and 12th in the world for advancing healthier communities and supporting health equity.
+We're ranked in the top 50 worldwide for advancing healthier communities and supporting health equity.

-If you already have any Bachelor's degree – even if it's in another discipline – you can become a registered nurse (RN) in just two years.
+If you already have any Bachelor's degree – even if it's in another discipline – you can become a registered nurse (RN) in just two years with La Trobe's Master of Nursing Practice.
+Get clinical placement experience at leading regional and rural hospitals and healthcare providers.
+Graduate ready to make an impact from your first day.

 Study with us